 - Why Is Comparing Claim Settlement Ratio Important?

 - How To Choose The Best Car Insurance Company In India?

 What Is Claim Settlement Ratio?

-- Claim Settlement Ratio by IRDAI: Taking a look at the IRDA car insurance claim settlement ratio of an insurance company is an important step while choosing an insurer for your car.
-By doing this, you will get a basic idea of what are the chances of your claim to be settled with a particular insurance company.
+Taking a look at the IRDAI car insurance claim ratio of an insurance company is an important step while choosing an insurer for your car.
+By doing this, you will get a basic idea of what are the chances of your claim being settled with a particular insurance company.

-- Financial Stability: Having a basic idea of how financially stable an insurer is, will be helpful in case of claims involving larger amount of money.
+Having a basic idea of how financially stable an insurer is, will be helpful in case of claims involving larger amounts of money.

-- After Sales Services: It is important that your insurer provides a good service after you purchase a car insurance policy.
+It is important that your insurer provides a good service after you purchase a four-wheeler insurance policy.